I’ve previously written about the sad subject of elder financial exploitation. I had it happen to a dear aunt of mine back in 2011, Elinor Howenstine.

 In my situation, it created a giant shit storm and split the family – the bad acting family members didn’t give a damn.
 Decades of family bonds split in an instant – all for money.
 While this all sounds heinous (and it is) the current legal system nationwide essentially legalizes elder financial abuse in many instances.

-Even if you win, there is no real punitive penalty, nor real ability to recoup legal fees, except maybe in California.
+Even if you win, there is no punitive penalty, nor ability to recoup legal fees, except in rare instances.
 And the best witness to testify – the victim – is dead.
 Good luck!
 That’s why so many people are doing it – family members, caregivers, nurses, lawyers, etc. It’s a free for all.
 The wild west.

 And, be forewarned, it’s usually the ordinary church going types – the ones you least expect – that commit these greedy acts.
 They will sit there and look at you and proclaim their devout holiness of virtue.
 Then, they reach around behind your back, hold up grandmas hand and ‘help’ her sign her revised will removing you and naming themselves and their grandkids as beneficiaries.

-I’ve pretty much lost all faith in humanity after seeing the awful behavior by my relatives.
-The nicest people turned into blood fanged wolves at the slightest hint of money.
+I’ve lost all faith in humanity after seeing the awful behavior by my relatives.
+The nicest people turned into blood fanged wolves.

 *Update: After this post was published, on May 14, 2019, the former business manager of Stan Lee was charged in California with five counts of elder abuse.
 The felony charges filed Friday by Los Angeles County prosecutors include theft, embezzlement, forgery or fraud against an elder adult, and false imprisonment of an elder adult.

-NPR Marketplace is doing a radio expose entitled ‘Brains and Losses‘ about elder financial exploitation.
+NPR Marketplace had a radio expose entitled ‘Brains and Losses‘ about elder financial exploitation.
 The series explores new cognitive research on how the aging brain may become more susceptible to financial scams.

 For further information: